KRC00112/Snippet-Vault-A-Cloud-Server-Deployment-Project/README.md

 assets/index.css    assets/index.js
 ```

-`index.html` is the entry point — the browser automatically loads the CSS and JS bundle from there.
+`index.html` is the entry point.
+The browser automatically loads the CSS and JS bundle from there.

 > 🔐 Files in `/usr/share/nginx/html/` are owned by root.
 Always use `sudo` when writing here, otherwise changes will fail silently or end up in the wrong location.

 No Nginx restart is required after deploying files. **Changes are served immediately.**

+---

+## 📸 Screenshots

 ---